Douglas & McIntyre, Vancouver, 2012

 This review appeared in the February-March 2013 issue of Canada's History magazine.

 — Tim Cook (Read bio)

-Tim Cook is the author of six books of political and military history.
-His next book, to be published in September 2014, is The Necessary War: Volume One, Canadians Fighting the Second World War 1939–43.
+Tim Cook is the author of seven books of Canadian history, including The Necessary War: Volume One, Canadians Fighting the Second World War 1939–43.